minenko/qtbridges_qtday2025/README.md

 # qtbridges_akademy2025
-Slides for the Qt Bridges presentation at Akademy 2025
+Slides for the Qt Bridges presentation at Qt Day Austria, Vienna, 2025